-Adibi M, Gorji The Effectiveness Solutionoriented Group Teaching on the Increase of Resiliency in Orphan (Fatherless) Female Adolescents.
+Adibi The M, Gorji Y. Solution-Effectiveness of oriented Group Teaching on the Increase of Resiliency in Orphan (Fatherless) Female Adolescents.
 Journal of Social Behavior and Community Health (JSBCH).
 2021; 6(1): 864-873.

 ABSTRACT

 Background: The absence of one of the parents can bring about major problems in adolescents' psychological conditions.
 The objective of the present study was therefore to investigate the effectiveness of solution-oriented group consultation on the increase of resiliency in orphan (fatherless) female adolescents in the city of Isfahan.